mavlink/mavlink-devguide/en/services/high_latency.md

 ## Sequences

-A GCS will typically have one or more (low latency) links that are used for vehicle communications.
-Separate to this are any high latency links.
-The high latency links may be active simultaneous to the low latency links during handover operations.
+A GCS should only upload/download missions, geofences, rally points, and parameters when connected over a _low latency_ link.
+Generally a vehicle is connected to the GCS via a low latency link for initial synchronisation of parameters etc., and will reconnect whenever the low latency vehicle is available.
+When the link is not available it will switch to the high latency link and primarily just monitor the high latency telementry.

-A typical flight sequence will look like:
+A typical flight sequence might therefore look like:
-- Vehicle starts up on the ground with low latency links active
+- Vehicle is started and connects to ground station over low latency link (e.g. USB cable, Telemetry radio).
-- Ground station(s) download, check and sync all [mission protocol](../services/mission.md) items and [parameter protocol](../services/parameter.md) items over low latency link
+- Ground station(s) download, check and sync all [mission protocol](../services/mission.md) items and [parameter protocol](../services/parameter.md) items over the low latency link
-- Vehicle starts mission
+- Vehicle starts mission.
-- Whilst still in range of low latency link, enable high latency link and confirm transmission of messages over high latency link.
+- Ground station detects when low latency link is lost/available and enables/disables the high latency link appropriately.
-- Vehicle moves out of range of low latency link.

-The reverse occurs at the end of a mission.

-The GCS and autopilot should be able to work with a mixed regime of low and high latency links.
-Any [command protocol](../services/command.md) messages should be sent over all available links.

-If used, the high latency link should be enabled (MAV_CMD_CONTROL_HIGH_LATENCY message) over the low latency link prior to loss of coverage.
-This ensures no break in telemetry. (i.e sending the MAV_CMD_CONTROL_HIGH_LATENCY on the high latency link _after_ loss of the low latency link may mean a wait of several 10's of seconds before the first HIGH_LATENCY2 message appears at the GCS).
+  - While low latency link is active the mission and parameter protocols can be used.
+  - While high latency link is active the vehicle provide telemetry updates but parameters and missions should not be updated.

+When the low latency link is lost, the GCS sends [MAV_CMD_CONTROL_HIGH_LATENCY](#MAV_CMD_CONTROL_HIGH_LATENCY) to the vehicle over the high latency channel to turn the high latency link on on (causing the vehicle to start emitting [HIGH_LATENCY2](#HIGH_LATENCY2) messages).
+When the low latency link is regained the GCS sends [MAV_CMD_CONTROL_HIGH_LATENCY](#MAV_CMD_CONTROL_HIGH_LATENCY) to stop the vehicle from broadcasting [HIGH_LATENCY2](#HIGH_LATENCY2) messages (usually this would be sent over the low latency link).

 The diagram below shows a GCS switching from a higher-latency primary link to a lower latency secondary link when one becomes available, and then back to the higher latency link when the primary link drops out.
-[MAV_CMD_CONTROL_HIGH_LATENCY](#MAV_CMD_CONTROL_HIGH_LATENCY) is sent to turn the high latency link on and off.

 [![](https://mermaid.ink/img/eyJjb2RlIjoic2VxdWVuY2VEaWFncmFtO1xuICAgIHBhcnRpY2lwYW50IEdDU1xuICAgIHBhcnRpY2lwYW50IERyb25lXG4gICAgTm90ZSBvdmVyIEdDUyxEcm9uZTogRHJvbmUgY29ubmVjdGVkIG92ZXIgSEwgY29ubmVjdGlvblxuICAgIERyb25lLT4-R0NTOiBISUdIX0xBVEVOQ1kyXG4gICAgRHJvbmUtPj5HQ1M6IC4uLlxuICAgIE5vdGUgb3ZlciBHQ1MsRHJvbmU6IExvd2VyIGxhdGVuY3kgY29ubmVjdGlvbiBhdmFpbGFibGUuIFN0b3AgSEwgY29ubmVjdGlvbi5cbiAgICBHQ1MtPj5Ecm9uZTogTUFWX0NNRF9DT05UUk9MX0hJR0hfTEFURU5DWShwYXJhbTE9MClcbiAgICBEcm9uZS0-PkdDUzogTm9ybWFsIGxhdGVuY3kgbWVzc2FnZXMgb3ZlciBuZXcgY2hhbm5lbC4uLlxuICAgIE5vdGUgb3ZlciBHQ1MsRHJvbmU6IFByaW1hcnkgY29ubmVjdGlvbiBkcm9wcyBvdXQuIFN0YXJ0IEhMIGNvbm5lY3Rpb24uXG4gICAgR0NTLT4-RHJvbmU6IE1BVl9DTURfQ09OVFJPTF9ISUdIX0xBVEVOQ1kocGFyYW0xPTEpXG4gICAgRHJvbmUtPj5HQ1M6IEhJR0hfTEFURU5DWTIiLCJtZXJtYWlkIjp7InRoZW1lIjoiZGVmYXVsdCJ9LCJ1cGRhdGVFZGl0b3IiOmZhbHNlfQ)](https://mermaid-js.github.io/mermaid-live-editor/#/edit/eyJjb2RlIjoic2VxdWVuY2VEaWFncmFtO1xuICAgIHBhcnRpY2lwYW50IEdDU1xuICAgIHBhcnRpY2lwYW50IERyb25lXG4gICAgTm90ZSBvdmVyIEdDUyxEcm9uZTogRHJvbmUgY29ubmVjdGVkIG92ZXIgSEwgY29ubmVjdGlvblxuICAgIERyb25lLT4-R0NTOiBISUdIX0xBVEVOQ1kyXG4gICAgRHJvbmUtPj5HQ1M6IC4uLlxuICAgIE5vdGUgb3ZlciBHQ1MsRHJvbmU6IExvd2VyIGxhdGVuY3kgY29ubmVjdGlvbiBhdmFpbGFibGUuIFN0b3AgSEwgY29ubmVjdGlvbi5cbiAgICBHQ1MtPj5Ecm9uZTogTUFWX0NNRF9DT05UUk9MX0hJR0hfTEFURU5DWShwYXJhbTE9MClcbiAgICBEcm9uZS0-PkdDUzogTm9ybWFsIGxhdGVuY3kgbWVzc2FnZXMgb3ZlciBuZXcgY2hhbm5lbC4uLlxuICAgIE5vdGUgb3ZlciBHQ1MsRHJvbmU6IFByaW1hcnkgY29ubmVjdGlvbiBkcm9wcyBvdXQuIFN0YXJ0IEhMIGNvbm5lY3Rpb24uXG4gICAgR0NTLT4-RHJvbmU6IE1BVl9DTURfQ09OVFJPTF9ISUdIX0xBVEVOQ1kocGFyYW0xPTEpXG4gICAgRHJvbmUtPj5HQ1M6IEhJR0hfTEFURU5DWTIiLCJtZXJtYWlkIjp7InRoZW1lIjoiZGVmYXVsdCJ9LCJ1cGRhdGVFZGl0b3IiOmZhbHNlfQ)

+The sequence above assumes that high latency links are only enabled _after_ the GCS has lost low latency links.
+A system may also support a handover model, where the high latency link is established before the low latency link is dropped (i.e. the high latency link may be enabled by sending `MAV_CMD_CONTROL_HIGH_LATENCY` over the low latency link prior to loss of coverage).

+This approach ensures no break in telemetry; sending the MAV_CMD_CONTROL_HIGH_LATENCY on the high latency link _after_ loss of the low latency link may mean a wait of several 10's of seconds before the first HIGH_LATENCY2 message appears at the GCS.

+If using a handover model:
+- The GCS and autopilot should be able to work with a mixed regime of low and high latency links.
+- Any [command protocol](../services/command.md) messages should be sent over all available links.